Ayushmanonlycode/TurfEase/README.md

 Follow these steps to set up the project on your local machine:

 1. Clone this repository: `https://github.com/Ayushmanonlycode/TurfEase`
-2. Navigate to the project directory: `cd Turfz`
+2. Navigate to the project directory: `cd TurfEase`
 3. Install dependencies: `npm install`

 ## Usage